 Definition of bankroll

-The bankroll of a poker player is the money he spends on the poker.
-What is meant by bankroll is like a bank account, but specifically reserved for poker.
-Depending on the seriousness of the gambler, his or her bankroll will vary.
-If you are a beginner player and want to get into the world of online poker, maybe you will deposit 100 euros in an online gambling room.
-If you make your bankroll grow, great, if not, maybe you'll retire.
-Your 100 euros will be what we call your bankroll.
+A poker player's bankroll is the money he or she spends on poker.
+What is meant by a bankroll is like a bank account, but specifically for poker.
+Depending on how serious a player is, his bankroll will vary.
+If you are a beginner and want to get started in the world of online poker, perhaps you will deposit 100 Euros at an online poker room.
+If you grow your bankroll, great, if not, maybe you'll retire.
+Your $100 will be what we call your bankroll.

-The management of the bankroll is a very important aspect for all poker players.
-Your bankroll will determine the limits you will be able to play (as well as your skills).
-With a bankroll of 100 euros, probably tables of cash game to 5 euros of buy-in would be appropriate for you.
-If you are highly skilled, perhaps a more aggressive management of your bankroll might be possible, but be aware that there is still the risk of losing your bankroll completely.
-If depositing for you and dipping into "your regular money" to invest in your "bankroll of poker" is not a problem, it might be worth considering.
-For tournaments, it is suggested to invest a maximum of 1% of your bankroll in each tournament played.
+Bankroll management is a very important aspect for all poker players.
+Your bankroll will determine the limits at which you can play (as well as your skills).
+With a bankroll of $100, probably $5 buy-in cash game tables would be appropriate for you.
+If you are very skilled, perhaps more aggressive bankroll management might be an option, but be aware that there is still the risk of losing your entire bankroll.
+If depositing for you and dipping into your "regular money" to invest in your "poker bankroll" is not a problem, it might be worth considering.
+For tournaments, it is suggested that you invest no more than 1% of your bankroll in each tournament you play.